johnsonjh/dps8m-proxy/README.md

 ## Using OpenSSH host keys

-If you have existing [OpenSSH](https://www.openssh.com/) Ed25519 or RSA host keys that you want to use with the proxy, you’ll first need to convert those keys to standard PEM format.
+If you have existing [OpenSSH](https://www.openssh.com/) Ed25519, RSA, or ECDSA host keys that you want to use with the proxy, you’ll first need to convert those keys to standard PEM format.

 🚨 **NB**: These instructions *do not* include any specific details for safe handling of key file permissions—we assume you are `root`